-- 1.4.1 The process of preparing Copeland Borough's Local Development Framework has been is as follows: - In November 2008 we began the process with a series of Stakeholder Workshops to outline the scope for the LDF and draft a Vision and Objectives - In May 2009 we consulted on Issues and Options for the whole Local Development Framework.
-The responses to that document have been important in developing the policy choices further. - The second major consultation stage the Preferred Options took place between May and July 2010 and presented the Council's draft policies and proposals for the Core Strategy and Development Management Policies - The This current consultation on the Pre-Submission draft of the Core Strategy and the Development Management Policies DPD built ds on the feedback received at the Preferred Options stage and representeds the Council's final draft policies.
+- 1.4.1 The process of preparing Copeland Borough's Local Development Framework is as follows: - In November 2008 we began the process with a series of Stakeholder Workshops to outline the scope for the LDF and draft a Vision and Objectives - In May 2009 we consulted on Issues & Options for the whole Local Development Framework.
+The responses to that document have been important in developing the policy choices further. - The second major consultation stage the Preferred Options took place between May and July 2010 and presented the Council's draft policies and proposals for the Core Strategy and Development Management Policies - This current consultation on the Pre-Submission draft of the Core Strategy and the Development Management Policies DPD builds on the feedback received at the Preferred Options stage and represents the Council's final draft policies. - Following the consultation the document, together with responses received, will be sent to the Secretary of State for examination.

-- now submitted to the Secretary of State along with the representations received and a small number of suggested minor changes. - Following the consultation the document, together with responses received, will be sent to the Secretary of State for examination. - After the examination by the appointed an independent Planning Inspector, it can be adopted by the Council intends to adopt it as the statutory basis for future planning policy in Copeland. - 1.4.2 Consultation on The Preferred Options for the Site Allocations process DPD will be follow the examination of produced 6-9 months after the Core Strategy and Development Management Policies, adoption of which will enable the Council to produce a draft site allocation plan for public debate.
-DPD to allow for more certainty about the policy approach being approved when selecting sites. - 1.4.3 Figure 1.3 illustrates the process and timescales for producing the Core Strategy and Development Management Policies DPD.
+- After the examination by an independent Planning Inspector, it can be adopted by the Council as the statutory basis for future planning policy in Copeland. - 1.4.2 The Preferred Options for the Site Allocations DPD will be produced 6-9 months after the Core Strategy and Development Management Policies DPD to allow for more certainty about the policy approach being approved when selecting sites. - 1.4.3 Figure 1.3 illustrates the process and timescales for producing the Core Strategy and Development Management Policies DPD.